ivvil/JuegoEntornos/README.md

 - [x] The server will send a start game packet to all clients
   - [x] Server implementation - victor
   - [x] Client implementation - victor
-- [ ] The server will start listening for player packets for every client
+- [x] The server will start listening for player packets for every client
   - [x] Server implementation - victor
-  - [ ] Client implementation
+  - [x] Client implementation - victor
-- [ ] The server will start listening for enemy packets when a player hits and enemy sending the new enemy location
+- [x] The server will start listening for enemy packets when a player hits and enemy sending the new enemy location
   - [x] Server implementation - victor
-  - [ ] Client implementation
+  - [x] Client implementation - victor

 ---
 ### Outline of an abstract connection between client and server